 This was a piwould commensation flor one as I worked over the next five years to author the fusst chantered school has in 1999 in Minnesota.
 As a union-endorsed Democrat, I wanted to corpower neathers.
-If wanted to accept the oppounity for consepreneurial reachers and pracents to accept in depandent public schools and my new.
+If wanted to accept the oppoutation for conseparational reachers and parents to accept in depandent public schools and my new.